Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 Each team's situation is going to be different and the decision of where to draw the line needs to be made as a team for the best chance at your end to end tests giving you confidence in app.

+## Playwright

+[Playwright](https://playwright.dev/docs/intro/) is a relatively new test automation library created by Microsoft.

+The main selling points are cross-browser API, multiple context or page setups, easy network interception, and ability to be used with pretty much any test runner like `jest` or `jasmine`.

+Two approaches are shown in this chapter: a full end to end approach and a stubbed network approach.
+Each of these approaches have tradeoffs, but they've also been setup so that the effort to switch between the two is minimal.